cyberdefencekit/documentation/docs/splunk/splunk.md

 While not a security best practice, this option works reliably without any issues.

-This documentation will cover **Options 1 and 2**, as Option 3 follows a similar process.
+This documentation covers **Options 1 and 2**, as Option 3 follows a similar process.
 Please choose the option that works best for your requirements.

 ![splunk3.png](splunk3.png)

 ## **Installing Splunk UF with a Domain Account (Option 1)**

-### **Create a Domain Account**
+### **Creating a Domain Account**

-Note: in this lab, WS2019 host was joined to a domain called cyber.local and promoted as a domain controller.
+In this lab, WS2019 host is joined to a domain called `cyber.local` and promoted as a domain controller.
 This step is applicable to a domain-joined environment.
 Create a domain user called `splunk` and assign it as a member of `Event Log Readers Group`.
 This account will be used to run Splunk Forwarder.

 - Go to Active Directory Users and Computers > domain > Users
 - Right-click Users > New > User